kallewesterling/seshat/docs/setup.md

             az storage container create --account-name seshatdumps --name dumps --connection-string "<YourConnectionString>"
         ```
     - Upload the dump file to Azure
+        ```
+            az storage blob directory upload --account-name seshatdumps -c dumps -s /path/to/seshatdb.dump -d dumps

+        ```
+        - If you get the following, hit "Y" - "The command requires the extension storage-preview.
+Do you want to install it now?"
     - Populate the database
+    - Delete the storage account